 Preventive maintenance (PM) is one of the most important methods used to monitor and service HVAC equipment.
-As a form of proactive maintenance management, PM involves the use of periodic checks to ensure proper operating conditions and make routine adjustments such as changing filters.
+As a form of proactive maintenance management, PM involves the use of periodic checks and preventive maintenance schedules to ensure proper operating conditions and make routine adjustments such as changing filters.
 Performing regular HVAC maintenance can reduce the likelihood of a major equipment breakdown by as much as 95%.

 In this post, we’ll review 4 essential practices to incorporate into your preventive maintenance program, and you can also download our interactive HVAC preventive maintenance checklist that covers all the essential steps for HVAC preventive maintenance in the fall/winter and spring/summer to keep your equipment in optimal working order.
 These recommendations will help you structure your plan and ensure that you’re covering all the bases to keep your HVAC equipment in optimal operating condition.
 This should give you an excellent reference point for ensuring proper HVAC maintenance at any facility.